christlutheran/christlutheranmanhattan/src/content/pages/about.md

 - Jesus as the center in both our preaching and teaching
 - The forgiveness of sins is at the heart of the Divine Service
-- Traditional Lutheran Liturgy from Lutheran Service Book
+- Traditional Lutheran Liturgy from the Lutheran Service Book
 - Historic vestments
 - Congregational singing of Lutheran hymns
 - Bible Study and Sunday School for all ages
 - A welcoming congregation

-For first time visitors to the Divine Service, here are some important things to know:
+### For First Time Visitors

 - Take a bulletin (available in the narthex / entryway)
 - Feel free to sit anywhere, please fill out the red attendence book available in each row after being seated